hiiamboris/red-spaces-gitlab-mirror/vids.md

 #### Style definition

 This creates new *VID/S styles*, that are valid until return of `lay-out-vids`.
-VID/S style is a collection of facets that will be automatically applied upon it's instantiation, thus helping avoid repetition.
+VID/S style is a deep copy of a part of VID/S layout and is inserted literally on every instantiation, thus helping avoid repetition.

 Syntax: `style <new-style-name>: <style-name> <modifiers...>`
 - `style-instantiation` is described [above](#style-instantiation)